acaala/amp_sim/README.md

 ## Getting Started

-To build and run AmpSim locally, follow these steps:
+To build and run Rustone locally, follow these steps:

 1. Clone the repository: